 Queer Places

-Queer Places, a creative platform that celebrates LGBTQ+ spaces past and present, host a workshop exploring memories of city centre pub The Junction.
+Queer Places, a creative platform that celebrates LGBTQ+ spaces past and present, hosted a workshop that explored memories of the city centre pub The Junction.

-Attendees will be invited to share stories, photographs – if you have them – and memories to help us map out the physical layout and design of The Junction and honor the impact it had on our community.
+Attendees were invited to share stories, photographs, and memories to help map the physical layout and design of The Junction and honour its impact on our community.

-Remembering the Junction is hosted by Luke Fawcett & Alice Parsons.
+Remembering the Junction was hosted by Luke Fawcett & Alice Parsons.

 Luke Fawcett